encode/httpx/docs/contributing.md

 For an example, see [#362](https://github.com/encode/httpx/pull/362).

 Once the release PR is merged, run `$ scripts/publish` to publish the new release to PyPI.

-To release the docs site, run `$ mkdocs gh-deploy`.